muonw/muonw-powertable/README.md

 }
 ```

-`getRegexParts` receives a string RegEx and returns returns an object containing the RegEx delimiter, pattern, and flags as shown below.
+`getRegexParts` receives a string RegEx and returns an object containing the RegEx delimiter, pattern, and flags as shown below.
 If the string is not a valid RegEx, `false` will be returned.

 ```
 {